pytorch/xla/TROUBLESHOOTING.md

 Metrics report is extremely helpful in diagnosing issues.
 Please try to include it in your bug report sent to us if you have it.

+## PyTorch/XLA Debugging Tool

+You can enable the PyTorch/XLA debugging tool by setting `PT_XLA_DEBUG=1`, which provides a couple useful debugging features.

-## Perform A Auto-Metrics Analysis
+### Perform A Auto-Metrics Analysis

-We provide ways to automatically analyze the metrics report and provide a summary.
-Simply run your workload with `PT_XLA_DEBUG=1`.
+The debugging tool will analyze the metrics report and provide a summary.
 Some example output would be

 ```
 pt-xla-profiler: CompileTime too frequent: 21 counts during 11 steps